 To find the right rhythm for you, of course, you could take various tests, but according to experts at Click Pharmacy these simple rules will help rebalance your system, and if you listen to when you feel tired, you’ll soon settle into the right pattern for your body.

 The brightness of the artificial light fools your brain into thinking it’s still daytime and therefore that you should be alert and active.
 Having low lighting and maybe reading a book will induce drowsiness at the right time.

 Having a balanced diet, staying hydrated and avoiding excessive alcohol will stabilise your blood sugar and therefore your energy levels too.
 Peaks and troughs in your blood sugar can disturb sleep and might even encourage you to eat at the wrong times so make sure your diet contains the right stuff – proteins, complex carbs, healthy fats and fruit and veg.

 Get into a routine

 Going to bed and getting up at the same time every day will help you find out what works for you.
 If going to bed at 10pm and getting up at 6am doesn’t work for you after weeks of trying, then you need to adjust it.
 Keep testing different things to see what’s best.
+Of course, drifting off to the land of nod will be much easier if you have a super comfortable bed to relax into – such as those from Dreamers Beds.
 If you still struggle to drop off even when you’ve done everything you can, you could speak to the experts who will be able to advise on sleep aids and you may try these techniques that help you fall asleep.